nc543/life/linux/bash/bash.md

        calling shell as modified by redirections.

 ## ENVIRONMENT
-       When a program is invoked it is given an array of  strings  called  the environment.
-This  is  a  list  of  name-value  pairs,  of  the  form name=value.
+環境變數是 a list  of  name-value  pairs,  of  the  form name=value.

        The shell provides several ways  to  manipulate  the  environment.
 On invocation, the shell scans its own environment and creates a parameter